We finally got our first piglets for the homestead, and here’s a little inside look as we brought home our first Kunekune/American Guinea Hog piglets.

 Are all 4 of the pigs being raised for meat?

-I have formed a bond with one of the pigs, to which I decided to keep her and eventually breed her.
+I sort of formed a bond with one of the pigs, to which I decided to keep her and breed her.
 I named her Josie.
-(She’s the pink one on the far left in the picture above ?).
+(She’s the pink one on the far left in the picture above).
+I also decided to keep the grey and white one for breeding and named her, Lucy Grey.

-- I’ve dropped my phone in pig muddy, poopy water. more than once.
+- I dropped my phone in pig muddy, poopy water. more than once.
 Splat-o!

 - I, at one point, thought one of the pigs might have been a boy (not going to get into details why ?).
 So, I tried to catch the pig to check “the goods”, ya know, and the pig slipped out of my hands and had me land on the ground.
 Splat-o again!

-- I’ve taught my pink pig, Josie, and another one of the pigs to roll over for belly rubs.
+- I taught my pink pig, Josie, to roll over for belly rubs.

-- The Kunekune / American Guinea Hog cross pigs were cute as piglets, but they are NOT as cute as bigger pigs.
+In my opinion, the Kunekune / American Guinea Hog cross pigs were cute as piglets, but they are NOT as cute as bigger pigs.
+Plus, my piggies that I kept (we have since butchered the two other ones, black and orange one), are now getting their tusks!
+Ew!